gospel-desk/www.logstown.com/well-done-o-christ/index.md

 hands—simultaneously everything for us, and yet so close to nothing.

 How shocking to learn that Christ is _grateful_ when we accept His salvation!
-Grateful to whom (or Whom), I dare not say.
 Perhaps the parable of the Prodigal Son gives us a way to comprehend the Damascene's spiritual insight.
 The Father declares, "It is right that we should make merry and be glad."
 In the mystery of God's providence, He never forces us to accept His salvation.
 Yet we know that there is joy in the presence of the angels of God over one sinner who repents.
 From the Damascene we learn that Christ Himself shares in—indeed, is the Alpha and the Omega of—this joy, this gratitude.

 O Christ our God, lead us to repentance.
 Give us Grace to accept.
 Smash the idols in our life, in our households and neighborhoods, our cities and nations!